VChristlein/dgmp/clamm/README.md

  - sklearn

 ## Run
-Adjust paths in the _config_ folder.
+ - Adjust paths in the _config_ folder (label-files are given below _labelfiles_)
-Have a look at the _script_ folders.
+ - Have a look at the _script_ folders to run the respective experiment